 About CUO, Inc. and Herb Lair

-Founded in 1973 by Herb Lair, CUO developed the first in-house subscriber management and billing system for the then emerging cable television industry.
+Herb Lair, CUO developed the first in-house subscriber management and billing system for the then emerging cable television industry.
 International senior consultant for business development.
 I have worked at the executive level in telecommunications, financial services, retail, utilities, government, petroleum and natural gas industry.